 Nevertheless, this was no different from any other water baptism.
 A person "sees the light" (figuratively, "scales" fall off of that person's eyes), repents of his/her sins, and then is baptized as an expression of his/her belief and acceptance of Jesus as Lord and Savior.
 As in any case, the water baptism was a symbolic washing away of Saul's sins; but it was the Spirit baptism that actually had washed them away.
 Why would Saul need to have his sins washed away, by water baptism, if they already had been washed away by the baptism of the Holy Spirit, when Ananias had placed his hands on him?
 He would not have.

-I've never said that "baptism doesn't have anything to do with salvation."
-Baptism is an outward, public demonstration of repentance, but it is that repentance that leads to salvation.
+I've never said that "water baptism doesn't have anything to do with salvation."
+Baptism is an outward, public demonstration of repentance, but it is the repentance that leads to salvation.
 Baptism, in and of itself, is not a prerequisite for salvation.
 If it were, then the remorseful thief crucified with Jesus, who feared God and acknowledged his evil deeds (Luke 23:40,41)—that is, repented of his sins—would not have been saved, because he had not been baptized in water.
 Yet, Jesus told him that he would be with Jesus in paradise (23:43).
 Knowing that the thief had not been baptized in water, was Jesus telling the truth when he said this?
 Yes, of course he was.

 It sounds like it definitely is on your "to do" list to inform as many people as possible, before the "big Day" of His coming, that unless they experience water baptism, they will remain unsaved from their sins and condemned for eternity.
 It also appears that you want to believe that, and I think you should believe whatever you choose to believe.
 I do agree that urging people to be baptized publicly in water, after they have received Jesus as Lord and Savior, is a good thing.

 In any case, if you are serious about reaching as many people as possible with your message, then I think that what you should do is to create a website and post your primary message, about salvation by water baptism, on the internet for multitudes of people to see.
-Consider that if your message is true, but if you have not done all that you can do to reach the world's masses with that message, then when you meet the Lord face-to-face, you may not hear those important words, "Well done, good and faithful servant."
+Consider that if your message is true, but if you have not done all that you can do to reach the world's masses with that message, then when you meet the Lord face-to-face, you may not hear these important words: "Well done, good and faithful servant."

 Return to Email Questions and Ted’s Responses